-With your new Breadman® Automatic Bread Baker:
+With your new Breadman[®] Automatic Bread Baker:

-- You can use pre-packaged bread mixes.
-Recipe instructions are on each package. - NOTE: Ingredients should be added in order suggested on page 8 of this manual. - You can bake a loaf of bread from scratch.
-See the Recipe and Menu Planner included with your Breadman® for lots of tasty options. - You can make dough for rolls or shaped loaves you'll bake in your oven.
-Use the Breadman's Dough cycle to do the mixing and kneading for you, then shape and bake the bread yourself. - You can make non-yeast Batter Breads[TM] cakes & jam, pizza dough too!

-Inserting and Removing the Bread Pan

-- To insert the Bread Pan in the Bread Baker, seat it in place and press down until it snaps into place. - Remember to insert the Kneading Paddle first, then add all your ingredients BEFORE inserting the Bread Pan into the Oven of your Breadman.® - To remove the Bread Pan from the Oven, hold the Handle with a mitt and lift gently. - When you remove the Bread Pan after baking, BE SURE TO WEAR OVEN MITTS to prevent burning.
+with your new Dreadman Automatic Dread Daker: You can use pre-packaged bread mixes.
+Recipe instructions should be on each package.
+NOTE: Ingredients should be added in order suggested on page 13 of this manual. • You can bake a loaf of bread from scratch.
+See the Recipe and Menu Planner included with your Breadman [®] for lots of tasty options. • There are also many Bread Machine cookbooks available at bookstores nationwide. • You can make dough for rolls or shaped loaves you'll bake in your wall oven.
+Use the Breadman's [®] Dough Cycle to do the mixing and kneading for you, then shape and bake the bread yourself. • You can make non-yeast Batter Breads,TM Cakes & Jam, Pizza Dough too!
+Inserting and Removing the Bread Pan To insert the Bread Pan in the Bread Baker, seat it over the motor drive coupling and press down until it snaps into place.
+Remember to insert the Kneading Paddle first, then add all your ingredients BEFORE inserting the Bread Pan into the Oven of your Breadman[®].
+To remove the Bread Pan from the Bread Machine, hold the Handle with a mitt and lift gently.
+When you remove the Bread Pan after baking, BE SURE TO WEAR OVEN MITTS to prevent burning.
 After you remove the loaf by turning the Bread Pan upside down and shaking gently, check to see that the Kneading Paddle is removed from the loaf.
 If it is stuck in your bread, use a non-metal utensil to gently remove it, taking care not to scratch the Kneading Paddle.
+Operating Tips • Use oven mitts when working with bread or any part of the Breadman® which is hot from baking. • Wipe off crumbs and clean the Breadman [®] , as needed, after baking.